 2. Many perceive ‘the boss’ to be superior to ‘the worker’

-Similarly, if you look at the top few countries where maid abuse occurs frequently, there is high power distance.
+If you look at the top few countries where maid abuse occurs frequently, there is high power distance.
 These countries scored highly on the Power Distance Index.

 - Saudi Arabia and United Arab Emirates (80)